Get A Quote

 What Do PVC and PTFE Stand For?

 Polyvinyl chloride and polytetrafluoroethylene are both acronyms for hookup wire.
 PVC is for applications up to 105 degrees Celsius, and PTFE is for applications up to 200 degrees Celsius.
-Otherwise, they are for very similar uses, such as wire harnesses, appliances and electronics.
+Otherwise, they are for similar uses, such as wire harnesses, appliances and electronics.

 What Do SER and SEU Stand For?